ministryofjustice/moj-frontend/docs/style-guide.md

 Use upper case.

 Users may well understand the acronym on its own.
 If you have evidence of this, use the acronym first and then spell out in brackets.

 {% endaccordionSection %}
+{% accordionSection "S" %}

+### SDS40

+SDS40 stands for Standard determinate sentence with a 40% release date.
+SDS40 is a statutory instrument that changed the release points of certain sentences and offences from 50% to 40%.
+The term SDS40 is commonly understood in HMPPS.

+{% endaccordionSection %}
 {% accordionSection "T" %}